Anirban600/EAT-DistGNN/README.md

 Refer to [this doc](https://github.com/Anirban600/EAT-DistGNN/blob/a1760f4b1450d532aa93f9b035539c46bee5232f/Env_setup.pdf)

+If you don't have access to a distributed environment and still want to try out our code and run it small graph like Flickr then follow the instructions given on our [tutorial page](https://github.com/gagan-iitb/DIST_GNN)

 ## Make Partitions

 Before training, we first need to break the dataset into multiple partitions using the following procedure.